mnelson4/elijah/plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 *   **reCAPTCHA Theme**: Here you can change the reCAPTCHA box theme so that it fits with the style of your website.

-*   **!NEW!
-Recipient Emails**: The email address where you would like all messages to be sent.
+*   **Recipient Emails**: The email address where you would like all messages to be sent.
     This will default to the email address you have specified under 'E-Mail Address' in your WordPress General Settings.
     If you want your mail sent to a different address then enter it here.
     You may enter multiple email addresses by clicking the '+' button.

-*   **!NEW!
-Confirm Email Address**: Email confirmation is now optional.
+*   **Confirm Email Address**: Email confirmation is now optional.
 To force your user to re-type their email address tick 'Confirm Email Address'.
     It is recommended that you leave this option on.
 If you turn this option off your user will only have to enter their email address once, but if they enter it incorrectly you will have no way of getting back to them!

 *   **Email Subject**: This is the email subject that will appear on all messages.
 If you would like to set it to something different then enter it here.

+*   **Override 'From' Address**: If you tick this and then fill in the 'From Address:' box then all email will be sent from the given address NOT from the email address given by the form filler.

+*   **Option to allow enquiry to email themselves a copy of the message.

 *   **!NEW!
-Override 'From' Address**: If you tick this and then fill in the 'From Address:' box then all email will be sent from the given address NOT from the email address given by the form filler.

-*   **!NEW!
-Option to allow enquiry to email themselves a copy of the message.
+Contact consent**: This option allows you to be GDPR compliant by adding a 'Consent to contact' check box at the bottom of the form.

 == Screenshots ==
 1. Contact Form With reCAPTCHA